Ibmurai/php-yilar/README.md

 php-yilar
 =========

-php-yilar is another active record framework.
+php-yilar was supposed to be another active record framework.

+But for now it is a property frameword.

 TODO
 ----

-  * Enforce read-/write-only
   * <notation> for meta data, for example for defining get and set methods
+  * Actual database stuff